Amid brewing regional tensions, Israel begins vaccinating 700 Jordanian workers

-“The return of the workers to Israel is another step in strengthening the civil relations between Israel and Jordan,” Israel’s Foreign Ministry said in a statement, adding that the Jordanian workers would need to test negative for covid and quarantine according to Israeli Health Ministry regulations before starting to work in Israel.
+“The return of the workers to Israel is another step in strengthening the civil relations between Israel and Jordan,” Israel’s Foreign Ministry said in a statement, adding that the Jordanian workers would need to test negative for the coronavirus and quarantine according to Israeli Health Ministry regulations before working in Israel.

-The apparent vaccine diplomacy move comes as Israel — the world’s fastest-vaccinated country with more than half of its population having received at least the first dose — is opening hotels, restaurants, land border crossings.
-It also coincides with an escalating row between Israel and Jordan that has been exacerbated in recent months by Israel’s outreach to its new strategic allies in the Gulf.
+The apparent vaccine diplomacy move comes as Israel — the world’s fastest-vaccinated country, with more than half of its population having received at least the first dose — is opening hotels, restaurants and land border crossings.
+It also coincides with an escalating row between Israel and Jordan that has been exacerbated in recent months by Israel’s outreach to its new strategic allies in the Gulf region.

-Last week, Jordanian Crown Prince Hussein bin Abdullah canceled a planned visit to Jerusalem's al-Aqsa mosque compound after his security detail were denied entry by Israeli border officials.
+Last week, Jordanian Crown Prince Hussein bin Abdullah canceled a visit to Jerusalem’s al-Aqsa mosque compound after his security detail was denied entry by Israeli border officials.

-The next day, Jordan refused Israeli Prime Minister Benjamin Netanyahu’s access to Jordanian airspace needed for a widely-publicized trip to the United Arab Emirates, the first official visit by an Israeli leader to the UAE since normalization was established officially six months ago.
-Though permission was ultimately granted, Netanyahu’s office said it arrived too late.
+The next day, Jordan refused Israeli Prime Minister Benjamin Netanyahu access to Jordanian airspace needed for a widely publicized trip to the United Arab Emirates, the first official visit by an Israeli leader to the UAE since normalization was established officially six months ago.
+Although permission was ultimately granted, Netanyahu’s office said it came too late.

-“The visit to the Emirates was not possible due to a misunderstanding, because of the coordination of the visit to the Temple Mount,” said Netanyahu.
+“The visit to the Emirates was not possible due to a misunderstanding, because of the coordination of the visit to the Temple Mount,” Netanyahu said.

 Jordanian Foreign Minister Ayman al-Safadi said in an interview on CNN that Jordan was “angry” with Israel.

-“You renege on an agreement with Jordan, you disrupt a religious visit, you create conditions that made this religious visit on a holy occasion impossible and then you expect to come to Jordan and fly out of Jordan?
+“You renege on an agreement with Jordan, you disrupt a religious visit, you create conditions that made this religious visit on a holy occasion impossible, and then you expect to come to Jordan and fly out of Jordan?
 Let’s be serious here,” he said.

 As retaliation, Netanyahu unilaterally decided to close Israeli airspace to flights originating in Jordan.
 The order was communicated via email to the Transportation Ministry and the Civil Aviation Authority, just 45 minutes before it would be implemented.
 Netanyahu rescinded the order minutes later, after officials retorted that the closing would amount to a violation of the 1994 Israel-Jordan peace agreement, according to Israeli media.